-Expert Committee The Governing Legislation Develop a specific, harmonized regulatory framework for financial planning and financial advice to ensure that no one can provide financial planning or financial advice without oversight by regulators.
-No direct regulatory oversight of individuals providing financial planning and/or financial advice.
-Regulatory oversight limited to granting/ revoking credentialling body (CB) approval.
-Responsibility for overseeing individual conduct rests solely with CBs.
-2. Clear up the confusing array of titles and credentials and restrict the use of titles so that titles accurately reflect the credentials that underlie them.
-Protects the use of only two titles: Financial Planner (FP) and Financial Advisor (FA).
-Does not adequately address consumer confusion and protection concerns over title usage.
+Expert Committee The Governing Legislation 1.
+Develop a specific, harmonized regulate framework for financial planning and financial advice to ensure that no one oprovide financial planning or financial advice without oversight by regulators. individuals providing financial planning 2.
+Clear up the confusing array of titles and credentials and restrict the use of titles that titles accurately reflect the credent that underlie them. so Financial Planner (FP) and Financial 3.
 Enact a universal statutory best interest duty.
 No best interest duty.